tensorflow/docs/site/en/r1/guide/low_level_intro.md

 Some TensorFlow functions return `tf.Operations` instead of `tf.Tensors`.
 The result of calling `run` on an Operation is `None`.
-You run an operation to cause a side-effect, not to retrieve a value.
+You run an operation to cause a side effect, not to retrieve a value.
 Examples of this include the [initialization](#Initializing Layers), and [training](#Training) ops demonstrated later.